atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 By default, the Helm charts will not configure the products for Data Center clustering.
 You can enable clustering in the `values.yaml` file:

-!!!info "Bamboo clustering"
-    Because of the limitations outlined under [Bamboo and clustering](../troubleshooting/LIMITATIONS.md#bamboo-and-clustering) the `clustering` stanza is not available as a configurable property in the Bamboo `values.yaml`.

 ```yaml
   clustering:
     enabled: true
 ```

+!!!warning "Bamboo clustering"
+    Because of the limitations outlined under [Bamboo and clustering](../troubleshooting/LIMITATIONS.md#bamboo-and-clustering) the `clustering` stanza is not available as a configurable property in the Bamboo `values.yaml`.

 ## 7. Configure license